Journal articles and magazines focused on education, in addition to reports and other tools designed for teachers.

 Journal articles, and citations for books, conference proceedings, and other resources, in the field of sociology.

 1. Our databases, as well as CrossSearch, work differently from Google.
-It might be helpful for you to come up with some keywords to refer to your topic.
-For example, if you are interested in asking the question, "What does aging look like in high-level politicians?"
+Come up with some keywords to refer to your topic.
+For example, if you asked the question, "What does aging look like in high-level politicians?"
 You might use keywords like this:

 2. Use the following terms to separate your keywords: